Article of the week

 The skeletonized, multi-layered dial structure offers a dynamic view of the components in motion, with polished edges and fine beveling that showcase Bvlgari's attention to detail.
 The rhodium-plated hour and minute hands sit against a sandblasted brass surface with a DLC anthracite coating at 1:30.
 The tourbillon bridge at 4:30 is meticulously finished, with a polished slope on the bezel flange.

 The watch is powered by the new ultra-thin BVF 900 tourbillon calibre, a manually wound mechanical movement operating at a frequency of 28,800 vph (4 Hz) with a 42-hour power reserve.
 It comes with an integrated microbead-frosted titanium bracelet measuring just 1.5mm thick, including the folding clasp.
-The price remains available upon request.
+The price is 750,000 EURO.

 For more information, visit Bvlgari’s official website.